Research and Lesson Development

 What we're about

-Our scholarly activities include developing authentic investigative, place-based marine science lessons and curricula, as well as education research exploring the development of scientific identity through participation in place-based science education, particularly in students from historically excluded groups.
+Our scholarly activities include developing authentic investigative, evidence-based marine science lessons and curricula, as well as education research exploring the development of young scientists through participation in immersive science education, particularly students transitioning to undergraduate pathways.

 We also have a small research lab that explores sea urchin fertilization rates as a biological assessment of water quality.